 - Mix the mashed sweet potato into the yeast mixture.

-- In a large mixing bowl sift together the flours, salt, sugar and protein powder.
+- In a large mixing bowl sift together the flours, salt and protein powder.
 Add the yeast mixture and start mixing until the dough starts to form.

 - Stir the yeast into the water and allow the yeast to bloom until foamy.